What You Should Know about the Ebola Virus

-The incubation period of Ebola from the moment of contact with the virus until the first symptoms appear is from two to twenty-one days.
+The incubation period of the Ebola virus from the moment of contact with the virus until the first symptoms appear is from two to twenty-one days.

-Most people have heard of the disease called Ebola in the news, but it turns out this disease is not new; it’s a disease that was discovered for the first time in 1976 during a deadly epidemic.
+Most people have heard of the Ebola virus in the news, but it turns out this disease is not new.
+In fact, it’s a disease that was first discovered in 1976 during a deadly epidemic.

 In case you had never heard of Ebola or don’t know what it is exactly, don’t worry.
 In this article, we’re going to cover the most important points, from what it is to its main characteristics.

 As previously stated, Ebola is a viral infectious disease that causes hemorrhagic fever in humans and primates.
 This disease is named after a river located in Zaire, Africa, that shares the same name.